-SAS/OR 9.2 continues the improvements delivered starting with SAS/OR 9.1.3 release 3.1 and release 3.2.
-Several new and enhanced features expand the scale and scope of problems that SAS/OR can address.
-These enhancements also make it easier for you to use the capabilities of SAS/OR.
+SAS/OR 9.22 continues the improvements that were delivered starting with SAS/OR 9.2.
+Several new and enhanced features expand the scale and scope of problems that SAS/OR software can address.
+These enhancements also make it easier for you to use the SAS/OR capabilities.
 Brief descriptions of these new features are presented in the following sections.
-For more information, see the SAS/OR documentation, available in the following volumes: